There’s a great business case for new green developments, but let’s not forget about investing to upgrade older buildings

 Can the way we design or retrofit our buildings help the climate crisis?
 This is a question that lingers in my mind daily.
 Cutting greenhouse gas emissions and trying to reverse climate change has never been more important.
 Investing in our buildings, new or old, can make a difference.
 Old buildings in particular present a great opportunity to make improvements.

 It has always been a challenge to get people to invest in new sustainable buildings, largely because of the idea of higher upfront costs.
-Thankfully, because of successful projects like evolv1 in Waterloo, Ontario―a net-positive, multi-tenant building that recently won the first-ever Zero Carbon award from the Canada Green Building Council (CaGBC)―more people understand that there’s a great business case for green buildings.
+Thankfully, because of successful projects like evolv1 in Waterloo, Ontario―a multi-tenant office building, designed to be net-positive energy, that recently won the first-ever Zero Carbon award from the Canada Green Building Council (CaGBC)―more people understand that there’s a great business case for green buildings.
 Not just for the environment but for the bottom line.

 Successful projects like evolv1 in Waterloo, Ontario, have helped to convince people that there’s a great business case for green buildings.